-Patient assistance in critical situation: Criminal gangs, lack of collaboration and communication issue
+Patient assistance in critical situation: criminal gangs and other issues

-An Emergency Medical Technician living and working in Kenya had to assist patients during a building collapse.
+An EMT living and working in Kenya had to assist patients during a building collapse.
 The problem of criminal gangs control in some city districts, the problem of communication and difficulty in collaborating with authorities emerge in the hard race for saving lives.

 Why would people think of looting first than saving lives?